Serrap/masterpy/README.md

 - compute_cls.py:
-Main, interactive file to run the pipeline in python3 but it's easy to make it compatible with python2.7.
+Main, interactive file to run the pipeline in python3 (it's easy to make it compatible with python2.7).
+This is the only file you need to run in principle, and it calls all functions in the other files.

 The code asks if you want to compute auto- or cross-power spectra.
 If the option 'auto' is selected it computes CIB auto-spectra from maps at 353, 545, 857 GHz.
 Selecting the option 'cross', it computes cross-spectra between the 3 CIB maps and